 Header Description

-Scp-Target : Action that requests the Queue Service.
-ScpQS.SendMessage, ScpQS.SendMessageBatch, ScpQS.ReceiveMessage, ScpQS.DeleteMessage, ScpQS.DeleteMessageBatch one of
+Scp-Target : Queue Service에 요청하는 행위.
+ScpQS.SendMessage, ScpQS.SendMessageBatch, ScpQS.ReceiveMessage, ScpQS.DeleteMessage, ScpQS.DeleteMessageBatch 중 하나

 Create Signature

-- Generate the string to be signed from the request, encrypt it with HmacSHA256 algorithm using Access and Secret Key, then encode it in Base64.
+- Generate the string to be signed from the request, encrypt it with the HmacSHA256 algorithm using the Access and Secret keys, and then encode it in Base64.

-- The generated Signature is valid for 15 minutes.1.
-Click the All Services > Application > Queue Service menu.
-Navigate to the Service Home page of Queue Service.
+- The generated Signature is valid for 15 minutes.1. - Click the All Services > Application > Queue Service menu. - Go to the Service Home page of the Queue Service.

 public static String makeHmacSignature(String method,